 Alcohol Abuse Information: Social Drinker

 Social Drinking is drinking alcohol at a crowd of people where alcohol is present.
 If you have ever gone and drank at a bar, party, or celebration where there was a bar or cooler full of alcohol for the taking, that was social drinking.
 A “Social drinker” is someone who typically only drinks alcohol when they are with other people who are also drinking.
 Someone with an alcohol addiction probably drinks in social situations but does not only drink in these situations or be social.
-An alcoholic may drink when alone or seek out social situations where drinking is, so that they can justify their drinking.
+An alcoholic may drink when alone or seek out social situations where drinking is so that they can justify their drinking.

-Alcohol Abuse Information and Treatment
+Alcohol Abuse Treatment NJ

-There are two significant signs of alcohol addiction: tolerance and withdrawal.
+There are two significant signs of alcohol addiction: tolerance and alcohol withdrawal.
 First, the body builds up a tolerance to alcohol after continued exposure; as the body adjusts to continue functioning, the tolerance rises and leads to a person needing to drink even more alcohol to achieve the craved effects.
 Furthermore, the body begins to expect the presence of alcohol, and the chemical make-up of the body depends on it.
 The second sign is Withdrawal.
 This will be noticeable when the inflow of alcohol stops for whatever reason, and the body is forced to revert to operate without it.
 Physical symptoms of the second stage include stress and anxiety, accelerated heart rate, disorientation, nausea, the need to purge, and insomnia.
 If a person experiences these symptoms yet continues to drink to calm the discomfort, these are clear signs that help is needed.

 It is impossible to treat alcoholism, except the patient wants to get sober.
 They must be willing to accept treatment and begin a sober life.
 Alcoholism is not like other illnesses where medicine is applicable, and the patient gets remedied a few days later.
 It is a lifelong commitment, and the patient must choose to be sober every day.
 The following are some treatment options and levels of care for alcohol addiction treatment.